josephdyer/skeleventy/README.md

 - Purgecss for removing unused CSS
 - ES6 support with Babel
 - SEO friendly pages (including open graph and twitter meta)
-- A simple, elegant blog
+- A simple blog, with categories and featured images

 ## Requirements